top of page

 Emma Woodhouse

-Emma Woodhouse is the author of The Prendergast Watch, published by Holand Press.
+Emma Woodhouse is the author of

 Having spent nearly ten years working at Blists Hill Victorian Town, one of the Ironbridge Gorge Museum sites, giving talks and demonstrations about Victorian life, Emma developed a deep love of all things Victorian.
 Having spent so long living as a Victorian in her worklife, Emma now explores it further in her writing.